 Influenza (the flu) is a viral infection of the respiratory tract that spreads easily and quickly from person to person.
-Symptoms include fever, muscle aches and pains, and tiredness.
+Symptoms include fever, headaches, muscle aches, and tiredness.
 Treatment for flu is mainly to lessen symptoms and provide comfort.
 Vaccination is the best means of prevention.
-People with immature or weakened immune systems are at a higher risk of developing serious complications from flu, such as pneumonia and bronchitis.
+People with immature or weakened immune systems are at a higher risk of developing serious complications from flu, such as pneumonia and bronchitis, but it can rarely seriously affect any individual.

 In New Zealand, approximately one in four people are infected with flu each year.
-Although many of these people will not develop symptoms, they can still pass on the flu to other people, which is why vaccination is important.
+Most cases occur during the winter (that is, May to October).
+Although many of these people will not develop symptoms, they can still pass the flu on to other people, which is why vaccination is important.

 What is flu?

-The flu is an infectious disease of the respiratory tract – the nose, throat, and lungs.
-Flu is caused by different strains (variations) of influenza viruses.
+The flu is an infectious disease of the respiratory tract – the nose, throat, and lungs, caused specifically by different strains (variations) of influenza viruses.
 The main virus strains undergo genetic change (mutation) allowing them to evade our immune systems, which is why people need to get a new vaccination every year to have immunity.

 What is the difference between a cold and flu?

-Colds and flu are both respiratory diseases and share some of the same symptoms (e.g. coughing, sore throat, runny nose) so it can be difficult to tell the difference.
+Colds and flu are both infectious respiratory diseases and share some of the same symptoms (such as coughing, sore throat, and runny nose) so it can be difficult to tell the difference.
 The main distinction is that flu is a more serious illness, resulting in symptoms being felt with greater intensity and carrying greater risk of serious complications and sometimes death.
+Also, colds and flu are caused by different viruses.

-Duration of the illness is a further point of difference: cold symptoms can make you feel ill for a few days, while flu symptoms can make you feel unwell for a few days to two weeks.
-And, unlike flu, there is no vaccine to protect against the common cold and no anti-viral drugs have been developed to effectively treat the common cold.
+Duration of the illness is a further point of difference: cold symptoms can make you feel ill for a few days, while flu symptoms can make you feel unwell for a few days or up to two weeks.
+And, unlike flu, there is no vaccine to protect against the common cold and no antiviral drugs have been developed to effectively treat the common cold.

 Symptoms and diagnosis